 Well, it is not always that biting will be a sign of aggressiveness in puppies.
 They do like to mouth and still have to learn that biting is not okay.
 However, other puppies will bite hard and growl, exposing their teeth.
 This is never a good sign as it might the start of his aggressing and dominance issues.
 However, do not worry, we are going to determine if your puppy is being aggressive when biting and growling.

-Biting and growling is commonly observed during play.
-Well, we love the extreme play with our puppies.
-Sometimes they get too excited and can actually bite on you, which is totally normal.
-We chase, wrestle and touch with our puppies when we are playing.
+biting and growling are commonly observed during play.
+Well, we love the extreme play with our puppies. , which is totally normal.
+We chase, wrestle, and touch with our puppies when we are playing.
 This means that every time this is taking place, he has the chance to bite.

 Some signs of aggressiveness in puppies will include deep and prolonged growling when he is in a very stiff posture.
 In addition to this, your puppy will stare and you, ready to attack at any movement.
 Usually, your puppy will be very angry and with a tense and wrinkled face.
 In most cases, however, aggression in most puppies will be situational.
 For instance, when subjected to a situation where he has to defend himself.